grodansparadis/vscp-doc-spec/vscp_over_binary.md

 The CRC used is the 16-bit CCITT type and it should be calculated across all bytes except for the CRC itself.

 As indicated, the Class is 16-bits allowing for 65535 classes.
 Class 0000000x xxxxxxxx is reserved for the Level I classes.
-A low-end device should ignore all packages with a class > 511.
+A low-end device should ignore all frames with a class > 511.

-A packet traveling from a Level I device out to the Level II world should have an address translation done by the master so that a full address will be visible on the level II segment.
-A packet traveling from a Level II segment to a Level I segment must have a class with a value that is less then 512 in order for it to be recognized.
+A frame traveling from a Level I device out to the Level II world should have an address translation done by the master so that a full address will be visible on the level II segment.
+A frame traveling from a Level II segment to a Level I segment must have a class with a value that is less then 512 in order for it to be recognized.
 If it has it is aimed for the Level I segment.
-Classes 512-1023 are reserved for packets that should stay in the Level II segment but in all other aspects (the lower nine bits + type) are defined in the same manner as for the low-end net.
+Classes 512-1023 are reserved for frames that should stay in the Level II segment but in all other aspects (the lower nine bits + type) are defined in the same manner as for the low-end net.

 The Level II register abstraction level also has more registers (32-bit address is used) and all registers are 32–bits wide.
 Registers 0-255 are byte wide and are the same as for level 1.
 If these registers are read at level 2 they still is read as 32-bit but have the unused bits set to zero.